Anti-Hungarian sentiment: Ukraine (1991–present)

 "We note with regret that the adopted law still does not allow the use of minority languages at the level of higher administrative units (district, county).
 At the local settlement level, use of language rights remains subject to the majority decision – meaning that enforcement of language rights will not be implemented in most locales ...
 The law links linguistic rights to the concept of “traditional” settlement of the minority and sets the minimum level at 10%.
 Accordingly, in locations where the minority population does not reach this threshold (i.e. those in diaspora) will have no language rights at all, which further accelerates their assimilation.
 The legislation affects only the linguistic rights of minorities; other minority rights are completely left out.
 The law still does not provide for the free use of national symbols, nor does it provide the conditions to ensure political representation for minorities.
 Several clauses of the law are discriminatory or merely declarative, which can lead to arbitrary interpretation.
 The meaning of several legal terms remains unclear.
 This raises further questions, primarily relating to the right to native-language education alongside the state language.
 The law still does not comply with all the recommendations of the Venice Commission; does not ensure the rights guaranteed to minorities in the Constitution and other international documents; and does not restore the full range of previously existing minority rights."

 At the same time, László Zubánics, head of the Hungarian Democratic Alliance of Ukraine, said these reforms 'essentially gave the Hungarian community of Zakarpattia the opportunity to ensure its own existence for another 30 years.'

 Ukrainian politician Viktor Baloha and his son Andrij have both made remarks described as Hungarophobic.
 The former alleged Hungarian prime minister Viktor Orbán was responsible for his ban from the Schengen Area while Andrij, the mayor of Mukachevo, removed a Turul statue from the city's castle.

+Yugoslavia and Serbia

+The Hungarian victims' memorial in Subotica cemetery, elevated for the 50th anniversary of the executions in 1994.

+Yugoslavia (1920–1992)

+According to other estimations, the number range of the executed Hungarians in Vojvodina may be between 40,000 and 50,000.
+Some sources claim that the most probable number of the executed Hungarians in Vojvodina was between 20,000 and 25,000, while others claim that it is about 35,000 (Cseres Tibor gives an exact estimate of 34,491 executed people).

+Some Hungarian houses were sacked and a number of Hungarian civilians were executed and tortured.
+Some women and children were raped.